 IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY A9-5: Where temporary closure of road is required, alternative access to property will be ensured and local solutions including diversions will be implemented to ensure uninterrupted mobility.
-Safeguards Team (Supervisory and monitoring role) A10: Landscape & Visual amenities risks -Impacts on aesthetics of the surroundings with the possibility to affect the neighbouring residents.
-A10-1: Any excavated or cut and fill areas will be landscaped and revegetated; A10-2: No debris or waste materials will be left at the work sites, good housekeeping on site to avoid litter and minimise waste A10-3: Towers and structures should have a non-reflective finish; A10-4: Night lighting of sites should be minimized within requirements of safety and efficiency.
+Safeguards Team (Supervisory and monitoring role) A10: Landscape & Visual amenities risks - A10-1: Any excavated or cut and fill areas will be landscaped and revegetated; A10-2: No debris or waste materials will be left at the work sites, good housekeeping on site to avoid litter and minimise waste A10-3: Towers and structures should have a non-reflective finish; A10-4: Night lighting of sites should be minimized within requirements of safety and efficiency.
 A10-5: Ongoing rehabilitation of cleared areas to minimise visual scarring and maintenance clearing will be kept to the absolute minimum and should not extend beyond the corridor; A10-6- Reforestation activities Minimize clearing of indigenous plant species and ensure replanting of indigenous plant species in disturbed areas by liasing with experts from Kenya Forest Services (KFS); Employ vegetation rehabilitation techniques to recover lost land cover such as planting indigenous grass species in areas where the RoW will traverse; Ensure proper demarcation and delineation of the project area to be affected by construction works;Implement a landscaping programme for the substation site; Consider to support community initiatives in tree planting initiatives such as in surrounding primary schools, and public amenity areas as part of CSR and for reforestation purposes.
 5,600,000 Contractor Civil Engineer & Environmental Team Implementation role) KETRACO Environmental Safeguards Team (Supervisory and monitoring role)

-IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY A11: Worker's Health and Safety and Workers Management IMPACT -Workers are likely A11-1: KETRACO will develop a Human Resources Policy, which will outline worker rights to be included in all contracts including restrictions on working hours in line with applicable ILO standards, compensation including consideration of overtime, holidays etc. A11-2: KETRACO will require its contractors and subcontractors to put in place policies in line with national legislation and applicable international legislation and KETRACO code of Conduct and Policies.
-A11-3: KETRACO will establish contractual clauses to be embedded in the contracts of the EPC and all sub-contractors that require adherence to Kenyan law and international standards to be upheld related to worker rights and providing the contractor and KETRACO with the right of audit.
-A11-4: Pre-employment medical assessments will be put in place as a workforce risk management tool to screen individuals for risk 800,000 factors that may limit their ability to perform a job safely and effectively.
+IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY A11: Worker's Health and Safety and Workers Management -Workers are likely to be exposed to work related risks during the construction phase of the project.
+A11-1: KETRACO will develop a Human Resources Policy, which will outline worker rights to be included in all contracts including restrictions on working hours in line with applicable ILO standards, compensation including consideration of overtime, holidays etc. A11-2: KETRACO will require its contractors and subcontractors Civil En & Environm Safeguard Team (Supervis and mon Environmental Safeguards Team to put in place policies in line with national legislation and applicable international legislation and KETRACO Code of Conduct and Policies. and monitoring A11-3 : KETRACO will establish contractual clauses to be embedded in the contracts of the EPC and all sub-contractors that require adherence to Kenyan law and international standards to be upheld related to worker rights and providing the contractor and KETRACO with the right of audit.
+Contractor Civil Engineer & Environmental Team Implementation A11-4: Pre-employment medical assessments will be put in place as a workforce risk management tool to screen individuals for risk factors that may limit their ability to perform a job safely and effectively.
 Expected benefits of conducting a pre-employment medical assessment include a safer working environment, reduction in workplace injuries, minimised downtime, matching the capacity of the employee with the role, and overall recruitment cost and risk reduction.
-A11-5: KETRACO will ensure that training on health and safety measures is provided to all construction workers prior to starting to work on the Project and that supervisors have adequate experience to deliver on their responsibilities.
+A11-5: KETRACO will ensure that training on health and safety measures is provided to all construction workers prior to starting to work on the Project and that supervisors have adequate experience to deliver on their responsibilities. role)